 Babies born on February 29th are called leaplings, leapettes, leapsters, and leapers.
 No matter what they’re called, they’re all unique and fabulous.

 Since most of the time they won’t get to party on the 29th, most Leapers pick between celebrating on February 28th or March 1st.
-The legal birthday gets bit complicated, however, and varies depending on where you live.
-Generally speaking though, March 1st is the day where the person is considered to have legally aged.
+However, the legal birthday gets a bit complicated and varies depending on where you live.
+Generally speaking, March 1st is the day the person is considered legally aged.

-Leaplings share their birthday with about 5 million other people, with the rest of the population sharing their special day with almost 21 million people.
+Leaplings share their birthday with about 5 million other people, while the rest of the population shares their special day with almost 21 million people.

 The average baby has a 1 in 365 chance of being born on any given day.
 The odds of having a Leap Day baby is 1 in 1,461.
 (This is admittedly simplifying birth rates, but you get the point.)